Cireimu/cascade-assessment/README.md

 # cascade-assessment

-A simple api built to demonstrate mastery
+A simple api built to demonstrate my mastery of javascript and node.js in a RESTful API context